The Role and Professional Duties of the QP Course

 When certifying medicinal products, it is of paramount importance that a QP has the ability to look at the broad issues of managing quality and to approach these issues in a cohesive way when making decisions to release or reject.
 Throughout the course you’ll have the opportunity to test your skills via interactive release or reject scenarios.

+This course is offered either virtually, or in-person in York.
 If you choose our virtual learning option, training will be delivered via a combination of live instructor-led virtual classrooms and self-paced online learning.
 Full details will be sent to you following registration.

 This course is approved by the Royal Society of Chemistry as suitable for its members’ continuing professional development.